 A Job Interview is the interviewers way to test you, know you better and judge whether you will be able to fulfill the company’s recruitment or not.
 While an interviewer ticks the criteria by asking you questions during a job interview, it is your job to assure the interviewer of your candidature by asking questions in return.

-By asking questions in return, we by no means imply that you have to take the interview of the interview.
+By asking questions in return, we by no means imply that you have to take the interview of the interviewer.
 It means that you should ask questions that will be relevant and that will prove your candidature.

 Asking questions from the interviewer might seem like an alien concept and you might be apprehensive about putting it to test.
 However, here are a few reasons why asking questions during a job interview and asking the right ones at that can actually help you on.